Tapping on the water problem

 Washing Machine

 More recent washing machines are optimised for water and power saving.
-However, it is still possible to use them incorrectly and cause water waste.
+However, it is still possible to use them incorrectly, leading to wasting water.

-If you don’t fill the machine to its full capacity you will be wasting water in vain.
-On the other hand, note that older machines can use up to 200 litres of water to wash a load of 5 kg of clothes – which is frightening compared to newer machines that use only 50 litres for the same load.
+If you don’t fill the machine to its full capacity, you will be wasting water.
+On the other hand, note that older machines can use up to 200 litres of water to wash a load of 5 kg of clothes – a “little” different when compared to newer machines that use only 50 litres for the same load.

 -